Available in Classic and VPC

 - Remote backup storage: Storage where remote backup data is saved.

-- Restoration time point: Select time point for the task of the data to be restored.
+- Restoration time point: Select time point for the job of the data to be restored.

-- Most recent backup: The most recent backup or remote backup.
+- Most recent backup time point: The most recent backup or remote backup time point.

-- Manual selection: You can choose a specific time point of backup or remote backup.
+- Manual selection: You can select a specific time point of backup or remote backup.

-- Data: Select restore target from the File System list.
+- Data: Select restoration target from the File System list.

-- DB: Select restore target from the DB list.
+- DB: Select restoration target from the DB list.

 - Original resource: Select the original resource for the data to be restored.

-- After setting the information of the target resource to restore, click the [Next] button.
+- After setting the information of the target resource to restore, click [Next].

 - Region/Platform/Zone: Select region, platform, or zone to restore and save the data.

-- If you selected Classic, you can restore data to the server you created in VPC.
+- If you have selected Classic, you can restore data to the server you created in VPC.

-- If you selected VPC, you can't restore data to a server you created in Classic.
+- If you have selected VPC, you cannot restore data to a server you created in Classic.

 - Target resource: Select target resource to save the restored data to.

 - The resources that have agents installed among the created resources are displayed in the dropdown menu.
-For more information on creating resources and installing agents, see Create resources and Install agents.
+For more information on creating resources and installing agents, see Create resource and Install agent.

-- If the backup type is DB, select DB instance from the target DB instance list.
+- If the backup type is DB, select the DB instance from the target DB instance list.

 - Restoration location: Select a location to store restored data.

-- Data: Select restore location from the File System list.
+- Data: Select restoration location from the File System list.

-- DB: Set the restore location according to the DB type as follows.
+- DB: Set the restoration location according to the DB type as follows:

-- MSSQL: Enter the restore location as text.
+- MSSQL: Enter the restoration location in text.

-- MySQL, PostgreSQL: The restore target selected in step 5 is automatically set as the restore location.
+- MySQL, PostgreSQL: The Restoration target selected in step 5 is automatically set as the restoration location.

 - Region/Platform/Zone: Select region, platform, or zone to restore and save the data.